KazZBodnar/KazZBodnar.github.io/blog.md

 # LangLang Blog

 ## IP Fixed | 2 Dec.
 2019
 Today, I fixed the problem.
 All I did was change the wrong name servers to the right ones administered by Cloudflare, and it was fixed.
 I am glad my website is online again.
 Soon I will set up my website email, so you can email me soon.
 I will add the link when I activate the email.
+I also added Creative Commons licensing on my projects page.

 \- Sam Langer
 ## IP Not Found | 26 Nov.
 2019